 Replaces: SIGCHI Complimentary Registration, Conference Courtesies, and Conference Support Policy for CHI Conferences, January 1, 1995

 Responsible SIGCHI Officer: Vice-President for Conferences

 Last updated: Jan 26, 2019 (to fix guidance issues)

 This document outlines all courtesies (e.g., complimentary registration) that volunteers may receive at a SIGCHI sponsored conference.

-SIGCHI conferences are mostly volunteer run.
+SIGCHI conferences are largely volunteer run.
 From the Chairs to each individual volunteer, many people contribute to the making of successful and prestigious events.
 Volunteers participate for a variety of reasons.
 There is no way that SIGCHI can fully compensate these volunteers for their time and energy.

 The purpose of this policy is to set expectations on the part of volunteers and to provide budgeting and implementation guidance to conference chairs.
 We further note that chairs should fully engage with their steering committee on making decisions within this policy as any decision in one year can have serious and negative consequences on the viability and sustainability of a conference series.